Examples of clean energy technology

 Energy Security and Resilience

 Overreliance on single fuels contributes to energy insecurity.
-RTI has a proven track record of supporting countries to diversify their energy sources through planning resilient energy systems and implementation of more efficient resource utilization.
-In Papua New Guinea, our projects support generation-fuel switching (i.e., diesel and fuel oil to natural gas) and connecting solar photovoltaic (PV) technologies to reduce power generation costs.
-In the Philippines, we support the energy utility to prevent outages through better performance monitoring and cybersecurity measures as well as the least-cost development of renewable infrastructure.
+RTI has a proven track record of supporting countries to diversify their energy sources through planning resilient energy systems and implementing more efficient resource utilization.
+In Papua New Guinea, the USAID Papua New Guinea Electrification Partnership project supports generation-fuel switching (e.g., diesel and fuel oil to natural gas), connects solar photovoltaic (PV) technologies to reduce power generation costs, and built a GIS platform to show how over 7 million people living across 600 islands can increase their energy resilience through off-grid electrification and stand-alone solar products.
+In the Philippines, USAID’s Energy Secure Philippines project supports the energy utility to prevent outages through better performance monitoring and cybersecurity measures as well as the least-cost development of renewable infrastructure.
 In the United Arab Emirates, we developed a screening tool for government city planners to target which buildings in Abu Dhabi should be prioritized for energy efficiency improvements.
 These approaches increase resiliency, thereby combating energy insecurity before it begins.

 Scaling Renewable Energy Technology and Electricity Grid Integration

-Our team works with energy utilities and ministries across sub-Saharan Africa and Southeast Asia to increase renewable energy as a proportion of a country’s generation mix, as well as integrating it into their national electricity grids.
+Our team works with energy utilities and ministries across sub-Saharan Africa, Latin America, the Caribbean, and Southeast Asia to increase renewable energy as a proportion of a country’s generation mix, as well as integrating it into their national electricity grids.
 This support involves evaluating least cost options, addressing renewable energy grid integration challenges and intermittency caps with utility companies, harnessing political initiative within key ministries to advocate for a cleaner generation mix, and unlocking key policy solutions that open the market for renewable energy development.
-To address intermittency, we also consider clean energy technology solutions (such as energy storage) and policy solutions (such as incentive programs for generation assets that enhance reliability).
+To address intermittency, we also consider clean energy technology solutions (e.g., battery storage) and policy solutions (e.g., incentive programs for generation assets that enhance reliability).
+RTI manages a $5 million investment fund through the Power Africa Off-grid Project to bring affordable and innovative off-grid energy models to millions of households and businesses across East Africa and to attract private sector investment to the off-grid sector.

 Fostering an Enabling Environment for Renewable Energy